pathway-labs/realtime-indexer-qa-chat/README.md

 ### Running a local Pathway Vector Store

 The code for the Pathway Vector Store pipeline, along with a Dockerfile is provided [at Pathway LLM examples repository](https://github.com/pathwaycom/llm-app/tree/main/examples/pipelines/demo-document-indexing).
-Please follow instructions to run only the vector store pipeline, or to run the pipeline and the stramlit ui as a joint deployment using `docker compose`.
+Please follow instructions to run only the vector store pipeline, or to run the pipeline and the Streamlit UI as a joint deployment using `docker compose`.

 Note that, if you want to create RAG application on your Google Drive, you need to set up a Google Service account, [refer to the instructions here](https://github.com/pathwaycom/llm-app/blob/main/examples/pipelines/demo-question-answering/README.md#create-a-new-project-in-the-google-api-console).
 If you are not planning to use local files in your app, you can skip the `binding local volume` part explained in the llm-app instructions provided above.